Carleton-College-CS/jobe/README.md

 However, for security and performance reasons it it *strongly* recommended to run Jobe on a dedicated server, even when running it in a container.

+ **Runestone users take note: JobeInABox installs a pre-existing docker image for the original Jobe project, not this forked version.**

 Jobe runs only on Linux, which must have the Apache web server installed and running.
 PHP must have been compiled with the System V Semaphone and shared-memory functions enabled